7 Reasons You are Gaining Weight in a Calorie Deficit

 1. Eating enough calories

-2. Balance your caloric intake properly between carbs, fat and protein
+2. Balancing your caloric intake properly between carbs, fat and protein

 4. Managing your stress in a healthy manner: counseling, exercise, meditation etc.

-Your muscle mass may be another factor for why you are still gaining weight while in a calorie deficit.
-If you have a higher body fat percentage and lower muscle mass, then you will most likely be burning less calories than if you had a higher percentage of muscle mass.
-When you have a higher muscle mass, your metabolism is increased as it takes more energy to build and maintain muscle than it does fat mass.
-If this factor is an issue, then most likely the next factor is also not being considered and could be another reason why you are not losing weight in your caloric deficit.
+Your body composition may be another reason why you are still gaining weight while in a calorie deficit.
+If you have a higher body fat percentage and lower muscle mass, then you are probably burning fewer calories than if you had more muscle mass.
+Muscle mass increases your metabolism, since it takes more energy to build and maintain muscle than it does fat mass.

 How to increase your muscle mass